microbiome/course_2021_radboud/abundance.md

     ## converting counts to integer mode

     ## Warning in DESeqDataSet(tse_genus, ~patient_status): 2 duplicate rownames were renamed by adding numbers

+    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'

+    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

     ## Warning in DESeqDataSet(tse_genus, ~patient_status): some variables in design formula are characters, converting to factors